autogluon/autogluon/docs/tutorials/multimodal/object_detection/detection_fast_finetune_coco.md

 We set the learning rate to be `1e-4`.
 Note that we use a two-stage learning rate option during finetuning by default, and the model head will have 100x learning rate.
+Using a two-stage learning rate with high learning rate only on head layers makes the model converge faster during finetuning.
+It usually gives better performance as well, especially on small datasets with hundreds or thousands of images.
 We also set the epoch to be 5 for fast finetuning and batch_size to be 32.
 For more information about how to tune those hyperparameters, see :ref:`sec_automm_detection_tune_hyperparameters`.